WakiMak/trentent.github.io-forked/_posts/2017-03-02-citrix-workspace-environment-manager-first-impressions.md

 <img class="aligncenter size-full wp-image-2026" src="http://theorypc.ca/wp-content/uploads/2017/03/admin_Template.png" alt="" width="694" height="260" srcset="http://theorypc.ca/wp-content/uploads/2017/03/admin_Template.png 694w, http://theorypc.ca/wp-content/uploads/2017/03/admin_Template-300x112.png 300w" sizes="(max-width: 694px) 100vw, 694px" />

-These settings are â€˜dumbâ€™ in that there is no logic processing required.Â When set to Enabled or Disabled whatever key needs to be set with that value is applied immediately.Â Processing of this engine occurs <u>very, very fast</u> so migrating these policy settings would have minimal or no improvement to logon times (unless you have a ton of GPO&#8217;s apply and network latency becomes your primary blocker).
+These settings are â€˜dumbâ€™ in that there is no logic processing required.Â When set to Enabled or Disabled whatever key needs to be set with that value is applied immediately.Â Processing of this engine occurs <u>very, very fast</u> so migrating these policy settings would have minimal or no improvement to logon times (unless you have a ton of GPO's apply and network latency becomes your primary blocker).

 <img class="aligncenter size-full wp-image-2027" src="http://theorypc.ca/wp-content/uploads/2017/03/RegistryExtension.png" alt="" width="582" height="395" srcset="http://theorypc.ca/wp-content/uploads/2017/03/RegistryExtension.png 582w, http://theorypc.ca/wp-content/uploads/2017/03/RegistryExtension-300x204.png 300w" sizes="(max-width: 582px) 100vw, 582px" />